 Of course, this assumes that the rebreather will always work as intended.
 Just in case there are any problems with the rebreather, we also need to carry open circuit gas to get us safely to the surface.
 In this case, we would need a bailout cylinder that we could start using at the maximum depth and would then need sufficient bailout to get to the surface completing all our decompression.
 Unlike the open circuit diver, the rebreather diver will not use their stages unless there is an emergency but will still need to carry them.
 However on open circuit the diver will use the decompression stages on each dive and so they will need to be filled each day.

 4 - Decompression Obligation

-In addition to excess carbon dioxide the other big danger that faces rebreather divers is an incorrect partial pressure of oxygen.
-In an eCCR the rebreather itself maintains the partial pressure of oxygen within the breathing look whilst on an mCCR it is the divers responsibility to maintain the partial pressure.
-Either way it is always the diver’s responsibility to know their partial pressure at all times and this is one of the golden rules of rebreather diving.
+In addition to excess carbon dioxide, the other big danger that rebreather divers face is an incorrect partial pressure of oxygen.
+In an eCCR, the rebreather itself maintains the partial pressure of oxygen within the breathing look whilst on an mCCR it is the divers' responsibility to maintain the partial pressure.
+Either way, it is always the diver’s responsibility to know their partial pressure at all times and this is one of the golden rules of rebreather diving.
 All rebreathers will have a display which shows the partial pressure of oxygen.
-This can be an electronic gauge which is often wrist or console mounted or can be a visual display using coloured LEDs.
+This can be an electronic gauge which is often wrist- or console-mounted or can be a visual display using coloured LEDs.
 These Head Up Displays (HUDs) can provide instant warnings of incorrect partial pressure levels.
-During the dive a diver will usually aim to maintain a partial pressure of between 1.0 and 1.4 bar of oxygen.
+During the dive, a diver will usually aim to maintain a partial pressure of between 1.0 and 1.4 bar of oxygen.
 This is known as a ‘set point’.
-Allowing the partial pressure to rise to high can lead to oxygen toxicity problems whilst allowing it to fall too low can lead to Hypoxia and a blackout.
+Allowing the partial pressure to rise to high can lead to oxygen toxicity problems whilst allowing it to fall too low can lead to hypoxia and a blackout.